Green Left (Denmark): Return to opposition, 2022–2026

-The incumbent red bloc government won a narrow majority in the 2022 general election.
-However, both before and after the election, Prime Minister Frederiksen instead called for the formation of a grand coalition government with the centre-right Liberal Party as well as the newly formed centrist Moderates.
-The formation of this grand coalition would make SF the largest party in the opposition with 15 seats, an increase of one compared to the 2019 election.
+The red bloc government led by Frederiksen won a narrow majority in the 2022 Danish general election; however, both before and after the election, Prime Minister Frederiksen instead called for the formation of a grand coalition government with the centre-right Liberal Party as well as the newly formed centrist Moderates.
+The formation of this grand coalition make it the largest party in the opposition with 15 seats, an increase of one compared to the 2019 election.

-On 20 March 2022, the party congress voted for the official English name of the party to be "Green Left", as the previous English name, "Socialist People's Party" (a literal translation of the Danish name) sounded like Eastern Europe's former communist parties.
-"It's reminiscent of the communist parties in Russia and China.
+On 20 March 2022, the party congress voted for the official English name of the party to be "Green Left", as the previous English name ("Socialist People's Party", a literal translation of the Danish name) sounded like Eastern Europe's former Communist parties.
+Party leader Pia Olsen Dyhr said after the vote, "It's reminiscent of the communist parties in Russia and China.
 And we have no interest in that.
 We are far from them.
-We actually arose as a reaction to them," party leader Pia Olsen Dyhr said after the vote.
-However, the party abbreviation, "SF", continues to be used by the party in all English language texts.
+We actually arose as a reaction to them."
+The party abbreviation (SF) continues to be used by the party in all English language texts.

-In the 2024 European parliament election, SF won the most votes of any party, winning a national election in Denmark for the first time.
-The party elected 3 MEPs: Kira Marie Peter-Hansen, Rasmus Nordqvist and Villy Søvndal.
+In the 2024 European Parliament election in Denmark, amid a rise in the polls, The SF won the most votes of any party, winning a national election in Denmark for the first time.
+The party elected 3 MEPs: Kira Marie Peter-Hansen, Rasmus Nordqvist, and Villy Søvndal.
+As a result of this success, Dyhr argued that the largest party in the red bloc should hold the Prime Minister of Denmark post.
+In December 2025, a Prime Minister from the SF over one from the Social Democrats was preferred by the Red–Green Alliance, although the Green Left stated they do not see themselves getting the position any time soon.

+In government, 2026–present

+In the 2026 Danish general election, the red bloc won a relative but not absolute majority, with her party becoming the second most voted party with 11.6% of the vote.
+As a result, the SF gained 5 seats, moving to 20 seats, and became the second-largest party in the Folketing for the first time in its history.
+Dyhr said of the party's "historic" success that the Danish people had provided it with a mandate and she was "ready to negotiate"; however, she made it clear that if welfare and the green transition were not prioritised, the party would remain in opposition.